khudgins/documentation/on-premise/help/cloud.rst

 Enter the cloud credentials
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Create a new account and enter your cloud credentials. enStratus will validate the credentials set against your cloud endpoint and begin auto-discovering your infrastructure.
+Create a new account and enter your cloud credentials.
+Enstratius will validate the credentials set against your cloud endpoint and begin auto-discovering your infrastructure.